mumanchu/AS7331UVSensor/README.md

 The AS7331 chip contains three separate photodiode sensors, for UVA, UVB and UVC ranges of ultraviolet light.
 Sensor readings are converted via 24-bit delta-sigma A/D converters, and raw 16-bit values are returned for each sensor.
 It runs on 3.3V and has a standard I2C serial interface to access the internal registers.

 > [!IMPORTANT]
 > One small caveat, the example code uses `sprintf(buf, " %f ", float_value);`.
-This will not work unless your C Runtime Libary supports floats.
+This will not work unless your C Runtime Library supports floats.
 If it doesn't, modify the code to use `floatToString()` which you can find here: \
 > https://github.com/mumanchu/mumanchu/tree/main/utils

 > [!NOTE]